SapteshPawar/selenium-java-demo/README.md

 This is a **junior-level Selenium automation framework** built using Java and TestNG.
-The goal is to demonstrate understanding of automation basics, Page Object Model, explicit waits, and clean test structure.
+The goal is to demonstrate understanding of automation basics, Page Object Model, explicit waits and clean test structure.

 ## 🔧 Tech Stack
 - Java